Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and Rotations: Discussion

-While the functional form of Equations \ref{eq:gauss_comp}, \ref{eq:tail_comp}, \ref{eq:bkg_comp} were selected because they produced a reasonable approximation of the PSF, it may be the case that they can be improved upon.
+The functional form of Equations \ref{eq:gauss_comp}, \ref{eq:tail_comp}, and \ref{eq:bkg_comp} were selected because they produced a reasonable approximation of the PSF, but they can be further developed.
 Use of rotation operations with the component $K_B^{(x;d;b)}K_B^{(y;d;b)}$ may permit more radial symmetry in the SSRF.
-Substitution of $K_G^{(x;d;b)}K_G^{(y;d;b)}$ with a small 2D kernel that represents the true aperture function of the GRF may remedy the under prediction in the center of the PSFs at large distances.
-Close inspection of the SIMIND data at large distances in Figure \ref{fig:psf_comp} reveals additional dim tails; these could be modeled by including another independent tail component in the model.
+Substitution of $K_G^{(x;d;b)}K_G^{(y;d;b)}$ with a small 2D kernel that represents the true aperture function of the GRF may also improve the accuracy of the PSF model.
+The ${}^{177}$Lu PSF data in Figure \ref{fig:psf_comp} reveals additional dim tails; these could be modeled by including another independent tail component in the model.
 A trade-off for adding additional features to the model, however, is an increase in computation time.
 The SPECTPSFToolbox Python library released along with this paper contains tutorials demonstrating how to create custom and fit parameterized PSF models.
 Users can obtain point source data using Monte Carlo programs (such as GATE \cite{gate} and SIMIND) or by using real scanners, and fit corresponding models to the acquired data.
 The models can then be imported to PyTomography for customized and scanner specific SPECT reconstruction.
 Users can independently evaluate the trade-off between adding model features, impact on reconstructed images, and increase in computation time.

-As discussed in Section 2.1.2, the kernel sizes were fixed to $N-1 \times N-1$ for all $d$.
-For small $d$, where the PSF is also smaller, a kernel of this size might be excessive and could unnecessarily increase the computational time required.
-Future research exploring the reduction of computational time might experiment with using a source-detector distance dependent kernel size $N(d)$ for that matches the size of the PSF; this would further reduce the computational time required.